md3629/FPA/Budget/README.md

 Excellent proof of concept by SQLBI: [DAX Patterns](https://www.daxpatterns.com/budget/)

 ## Budget: Bottom-up
 In this budgeting scenario, we adopt a bottom-up approach, emphasizing detailed planning.
 The source data encompasses a granular sales plan, offering insights at multiple levels, including month, country, product category, quantity/units, and stores.
-This methodology involves the creation of sub-budgets by budget holders, with the primary objective being the integration of these mini-budgets.<br>
+This methodology involves the creation of sub-budgets, with the primary objective being the integration of these mini-budgets.<br>
 ### 1. ETL: Converting our budget to a tabular format

 <img src="/pics/QueryDependency.JPG" width="50%" />